This page describes the core concepts used throughout Data Connection.

 Some sources are able to authenticate without storing any secrets, such as when using OpenID connect, outbound applications, or a cloud identity.

-Not all runtimes are available for all source types.
+Not all worker types are available for all source types.

-Learn more about how to set up an agent by following this tutorial.
+Read more about how to set up an agent.

 Sources may support a variety of capabilities, where each capability represents some functionality that can run over the source connection.
 There are a wide range of supported capabilities for bringing data into Foundry, pushing data out of Foundry, virtualizing data stored outside of Foundry, and making interactive requests to other systems.